 Credits earned in the Certificate in Special Education are fully transferable to NHTI's Associate in Science in Education degree.
 This program is financial aid eligible.
-To be eligible for federal financial aid, students must submit an official, final high school transcript to the NHTI Admissions Office.
 Contact Kelly Moore Dunn at (603) 271-6484 x4163 or kdunn@ccsnh.edu for additional information.